- What are the citizenship via marriage requirements?

 There are some circumstances where living in the State does not automatically count towards the residence period.
 For example, those who did not have permission to remain in Ireland at the time or those who were in the State for short-term purposes only, such as those on a Study Visa.

+Our immigration consultants in Ireland are highly qualified in all areas of immigration law, just like an immigration lawyer.
 Ring the IAS today on (+353) 061 518 025 to see how we can help you sort all your documentation to support your citizenship claim.

 Comprehensive immigration advice tailored to your circumstances and goals.